Understanding Our Pricing

 Phillip’s life as a nomadic artist—moving between the Mediterranean, major European capitals, and global cultural centers—made traditional pricing impractical.
 Working light, often with a limited number of small canvases and a restrained palette, the studio was wherever time allowed: a coastal room, a temporary apartment, a few days between cities.

-Collectors encountered the work in similarly fluid contexts: Monaco, the French Riviera, Milan, Paris, Athens, Tokyo, London, Singapore.
+Collectors encountered the work in similarly fluid contexts: Monaco, the French Riviera, Milan, Paris, Athens, Tokyo, London, New York.
 Many were international travelers themselves.
 Bitcoin offered a universal medium—borderless, efficient, and independent of local banking systems—well suited to high‑value transactions across jurisdictions.

 Over time, what began as a practical solution evolved into a philosophical alignment.
 Just as Phillip’s paintings explore permanence, memory, reduction, and depth beneath surface appearances, Bitcoin represents a non‑territorial store of value defined by scarcity rather than decree.